pyraman/fabric-sample-with-kafka/balance-transfer/typescript/README.md

 * Crypto material has been generated using the **cryptogen** tool from Hyperledger Fabric and mounted to all peers, the orderering node and CA containers.
 More details regarding the cryptogen tool are available [here](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html#crypto-generator).

-* An Orderer genesis block (genesis.block) and channel configuration transaction (mychannel.tx) has been pre generated using the **configtxgen** tool from Hyperledger Fabric and placed within the artifacts folder.
+* An Orderer genesis block (genesis.block) and channel configuration transaction (tradechannel.tx) has been pre generated using the **configtxgen** tool from Hyperledger Fabric and placed within the artifacts folder.
 More details regarding the configtxgen tool are available [here](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html#configuration-transaction-generator).

 ## Running the sample program

-There are two options available for running the balance-transfer sample as shown below.
+There are two options available for running the trade-network sample as shown below.

 ### Option 1

 ##### Terminal Window 1

 ```
-cd fabric-samples/balance-transfer/typescript
+cd fabric-samples/trade-network/typescript

 ./runApp.sh